docker-archive/classicswarm/docs/configure-tls.md

         You are about to be asked to enter information that will be incorporated into your certificate request.
         What you are about to enter is what is called a Distinguished Name or a DN.
-        There are quite a few fields but you can leave some blank For some fields there will be a default value, If you enter '.', the field will be left blank.
+        There are quite a few fields, but you can leave some blank For some fields, there will be a default value, If you enter '.', the field will be left blank.
         -----
         Country Name (2 letter code) [AU]:US